Waste from churches and homes can be dealt with in an efficient and environmentally-friendly manner.

 Incentives to recycling

-Unfortunately, the government does not offer incentives for recycling of non-domestic waste.
+Unfortunately, the government still does not offer incentives for recycling of non-domestic waste.

 This is the responsibility of individual businesses.
 Churches are classified as businesses for this purpose.

 Nevertheless, some local authorities provide a service to churches, but not all.
 Some but not all may charge for it.
 Check with your Council, and be prepared to consider alternatives.

 Waste collection and recycling companies